Learn the difference between a landing page and a sales page, when to use which, and what to include in each.

 The purpose of your page is to attract potential customers and convert them into actual customers.
 Try not to confuse them with high volumes of copy or an unnecessary amount of visuals.

 For example, limit the number of design elements — such as fancy widgets, fonts, buttons, and colors.
-This way, you can take advantage of the power of contrast to draw attention to the elements that are the most important, like the CTA or the call widget.
+While you can use plugins for landing pages, simplifying your design allows you to leverage the power of contrast to draw attention to the elements that are the most important, like the CTA or the call widget.

 Ways to make your button stand out are to use contrasting colors, make the font large and bolded, and make the actual button big.